 Crowborough is situated just south of Tunbridge Wells on the A26, about halfway between London and the south coast, and can also be reached by train on the Uckfield line from London Bridge.

-Crowborough also offers nature reserves, plentiful sport and recreation grounds, childrens play areas, skate parks, a thriving arts culture and various annual events including the Summer Fair, Christmas Event, September Carnival and the amazing, free firework display each November.
+Crowborough also offers plentiful sport and recreation grounds, children’s play areas, skate parks, a thriving arts culture and various community events including the annual events organised by Crowborough Town Council such as the Summer Fair, Christmas Events and the amazing, free firework display each November.

 See our Events section for all forthcoming activities.

 The Crowborough Community Centre offers a spacious main hall and stage, purpose-built dance studio and three Meeting Rooms of varying sizes, providing community space for classes, activity groups, conferences, workshops, events and celebrations.
 Further information can be found by visiting www.crowboroughcentre.info